enthought/apptools/docs/source/traits-cereal/traits-cereal.rst

         adaptee = Instance(Blob)
         version = Int

-        def inflate(self, get_obj_by_uuid):
+        def inflate(self, get_obj_by_key):
-           """Return the object tagged with the UUID in the adaptee Blob, reifying it and its children from disk if necessary.
+           """Return the object tagged with the key in the adaptee Blob, reifying it and its children from disk if necessary.

            If this function has been called once before, it must *not* be